terahlunah/rust-oscillator/README.md

 [![Build Status](https://travis-ci.org/Terah-/rust-oscillator.svg)](https://travis-ci.org/Terah-/rust-oscillator)

 # rust-oscillator
-An implementation of a simple oscillator in Rust
+An implementation of a simple oscillator in Rust.
+It's uses a cosine wave with a ajustable frequency.

 ## Example
 ```rust